Jeremy Bear MA

-It is experiences of people and places near and far that inspires Jeremy Bear’s work.
-In the vibrant paintings of urban life in India he says he strives to bring the viewer on a journey similar to his own so they, too, can see the colours and feel the atmosphere.
-Through detail he aims to tell a story in one image and create something which resonates with the viewer’s own experiences and imagination.
-Long visits and journeys in India, Japan and most recently through Mongolia are celebrated in these paintings.
+It is experiences of people and places near and far that inspire Jeremy’s work.
+In the vibrant paintings of urban life in India, and now of rural Mongolia, he strives to bring the viewer on a journey similar to his own so they, too, can see the colours and feel the atmosphere.
+Through evocative detail he aims to tell a story in one image and create something which resonates with the viewer’s own experiences and imagination.
+Long visits and journeys in India, Japan and most recently in 2018 and 2019 through Mongolia are celebrated in these paintings.

-Bear has a long-standing passion for boats and sailing and marine subjects have always been a part of his art.
-He has painted working boats around the shores of Europe and elsewhere.
-Nearer to home, over the last 20 years, he has been drawing the fast disappearing traditional, wooden fishing boats that come ashore on the shingle beech at Hastings.
+Jeremy has a long-standing passion for boats and sailing and marine subjects have always been a part of his art practice and he has painted working boats around the shores of Europe and elsewhere.
+Nearer to home, over the last twenty years, he has been drawing the fast disappearing traditional, wooden fishing boats that come ashore on the shingle beaches in and around Hastings.

-For ten years now Bear’s paintings, drawings and larger installations have been exhibited widely in the South East in solo, group and curated exhibitions and also shown in the selected, annual open exhibitions of the Royal Society of British Artists at the Mall Galleries and the Society of Graphic Fine Art in London.
-His work is in many private collections in the UK and further afield, some hanging in public locations.
-Formal art training was at Brighton College of Art and he has an MA from the Sir John Cass, London Metropolitan University.
+For over ten years now his paintings, drawings and larger installations have been exhibited widely in the South East in solo, group and curated exhibitions and also shown in the selected, annual open exhibitions of the Royal Society of British Artists at the Mall Galleries and the Society of Graphic Fine Art in London.
+His work is in many private collections in this country and further afield including India, Greece and Canada and some hang in public locations.
+Before painting full-time Jeremy had a long career as a film and television Production Designer working with leading directors and actors on hundreds of plays of every period, drama series as varied as Dr Who and The Onedin Line and all the time using drawing skills to convey his designs.
+His formal art training was at Brighton College of Art and he has an MA from the Sir John Cass, London Metropolitan University.